 This is a revision of a lecture first given by artist Daniel Mitsui on 14 September 2015, to open an exhibit of his artwork at Franciscan University of Steubenville.

 I wish you a very happy feast.
-This is a special day dedicated to the Holy Cross, one of two in Catholic tradition.
+This is a special day dedicated to the Holy Cross, one of two in Christian tradition.
 The names of these feasts provide the name of this exhibit, Invention and Exaltation.
 The Invention of the Holy Cross, which is celebrated on May third, commemorates events that occurred in the year 326.

 St. Helen, the mother of the emperor Constantine, travelled to Jerusalem to seek the True Cross.
 One of the Jewish scholars of the city knew its location; this was a secret that had been passed down through his family since the time of the Passion.
 He revealed it to Helen after interrogation; there, three crosses were found.
 To distinguish the cross of Jesus Christ from the crosses of the two thieves, each was held over a corpse.
 The deceased came to life upon contact with the True Cross.
 This Helen divided into three parts.
 One she sent to Rome and one to Constantinople.
 The third remained in Jerusalem.
 The man who revealed the location professed his faith; he later became a bishop and martyr, known as St. Quiriacus.

-The relics of Our Lord’s Passion occupy a place within Catholic tradition close to that of holy images.
+The relics of Our Lord’s Passion occupy a place within Christian tradition close to that of holy images.
 Comparable veneration is given to each, and their histories are tightly interwoven.
 The Invention of the Holy Cross inaugurated the first great era of Christian art; Christian art emerged from underground along with the sacred wood.
 As described by the art historian Emile Mâle:

 The discovery of the Holy Sepulcher and the True Cross in 326 must be considered as one of the great events in the history of Christianity; it was seen as a genuine miracle.
 Constantine immediately had magnificent monuments built on the site of rediscovered Calvary....
 On the exact spot where the cross had been planted - the sacred spot regarded as the center of the world - a great cross was erected, encased in gold and decorated with precious stones....
 Countless pilgrims from the remotest parts of the world flocked to Jerusalem.
 It was not enough for them to venerate the Holy Sepulcher; they visited all of the places consecrated by the Gospels, and everywhere they found magnificent basilicas....
 All of these buildings were decorated with mosaics.